hasaranga/RFC-Framework/doc/readme.txt

 			(*) use KHotPluggedDialog to HotPlug dialog box.
 			(*) use OnHotPlug(act as a constructor and you will not recieve WM_INITDIALOG msg!) method to initialize and HotPlug child components.
-First statement of OnHotPlug method must be call to OnHotPlug method of parent class.
-Otherwise your component properties will not update to current state of GUI control.
 			(*) no need to call DoMessageLoop function, because HotPlugAndRunDialogBox runs message loop internally.

 Send your bug reports/suggestions to support@crownsoft.net